 The fundamental difficulty in establishing an absolute standard for temperature has already been mentioned in the introduction to this chapter.
-This difficulty is that there is no practical way in which a convenient relationship can be established that relates the temperature of a body to another measurable quantity expressible in primary standard units.
-Instead, it is necessary to use a series of reference calibration points for temperatures that are very well defined.
+This difficulty is that there is no practical way in which a convenient relationship can be established that relates the temperature of a body to another measurable quantity that is expressible in primary standard units.
+Instead, it is necessary to use a series of reference calibration points for temperature that are very well defined.
 These points have been determined by research and international discussion and are published as the International Practical Temperature Scale.
-They provide fixed, reproducible reference points for temperature in the form of freezing points and triple points of substances where the transition among solid, liquid, and gaseous states is sharply defined.
-The full set of defined points is:
+They provide fixed, reproducible reference points for temperature in the form of the freezing points and triple points6 of substances where the transition between solid, liquid, and gaseous states is sharply defined.
+The full set of defined points is as follows:

-• Triple point of hydrogen -259.3467° C
+- Triple point of hydrogen -259.3467 °C

-• Triple point of neon -248.5939°C
+- Triple point of neon -248.5939 °C

-• Triple point of oxygen -218.7916°C
+- Triple point of oxygen -218.7916 °C

-• Triple point of argon -189.3442°C
+- Triple point of argon -189.3442 °C

-• Triple point of mercury -38.8344°C
+- Triple point of mercury -38.8344 °C

-• Triple point of water $+0.0100^{\circ}$ C
+- Triple point of water $+0.0100 \degree C$

-• Melting point of gallium $+29.7646^{\circ}$ C
+- Melting point of gallium +29.7646 °C

-• Freezing point of indium +156.5985°C
+- Freezing point of indium +156.5985 °C

-• Freezing point of tin +231.928°C
+- Freezing point of tin +231.928 °C

-• Freezing point of zinc +419.527°C
+- Freezing point of zinc +419.527 °C

-• Freezing point of aluminum +660.323°C
+- Freezing point of aluminum +660.323 °C

-• Freezing point of silver +961.78°C
+- Freezing point of silver +961.78 °C

-• Freezing point of gold $+1064.18^{\circ}\text{C}$
+- Freezing point of gold +1064.18 °C

-• Freezing point of copper $+1084.62^{\circ}$ C
+- Freezing point of copper +1084.62 °C

-For calibrating intermediate temperatures, interpolation between fixed points is carried out by one of the following reference instruments:
+For calibrating intermediate temperatures, interpolation between the fixed points is carried out by one of the following reference instruments:

-- a helium gas thermometer for temperatures below 24.6°K - a platinum resistance thermometer for temperatures between 13.8°K and 961.8°C - a narrow-band radiation thermometer for temperatures above +961.8°C
+- A helium gas thermometer for temperatures below 24.6 K. - A platinum RTD for temperatures between 13.8 K and 961.8 °C. - A narrowband radiation thermometer for temperatures above +961.8 °C.

-The triple point method of defining fixed points involves use of a triple point cell.
-The cell consists of a sealed cylindrical glass tube filled with a highly pure version of the reference substance (e.g., mercury).
-This must be at least 99.9999 % pure (such that contamination is less
+The triple point method of defining fixed points involves the use of a triple point cell.
+The cell consists of a sealed cylindrical glass tube that is filled with a highly pure version of the reference substance (e.g., mercury).
+This must be at least 99.9999% pure (such that contamination is less than one part in one million).
+The cell has a well that allows insertion of the thermometer being calibrated.
+It also has a valve that allows the cell to be evacuated down to the required triple point pressure.